molecule/molecule.github.io/_post/media-consumed.md

         link: https://www.alternateending.com/2010/07/blockbuster-history-mindfcking.html
     -
         title: Down with Love
-        review: Rewatching this ~12 years later, it's clear that 80% of my enjoyment was just the Ewan McGregor porn.
+        review: Rewatching this ~12 years later, it's clear that 80% of my enjoyment was just Ewan McGregor.
 What can I say....
         rating: 1.5
         link:
     -